ArefinAlter/bolt.hackathon/docs/3_Backend_Structure.md

   - `product_name` (text): Name of the product purchased.
   - `product_category` (text): Category of the product.

+## 4. Serverless Functions (Supabase Edge Functions)

+Supabase Edge Functions are the compute layer of the application, responsible for:
+- **Request Initiation**: A function is triggered by social media chat plugins to create a new `return_requests` record and generate a unique portal link.
+- **AI Agent Orchestration**: Functions host the logic for the AI Customer Service and Triage Agents, managing the conversation flow and state.
+- **Triage System**: A core function that takes request data, fetches the active policy from the `policies` table, and runs the evaluation logic (auto-approve, deny, or flag for review).
+- **External API Integration**: Functions handle all communication with external services like OpenAI (for AI models) and Stripe (for processing refunds).

-## 4. Storage
+## 5. Storage

 - We will use **Supabase Storage**.
-- A single bucket named `product-images` will be created.
+- A bucket named `return-evidence` will be created.
-- It will be used to store the photos customers upload for their return requests.
+- It will be used to store the photos and other evidence files customers upload for their return requests.
-- Row Level Security (RLS) policies will be configured to ensure that users can only upload images for their own return requests and that images are not publicly readable without permission.
+- Row Level Security (RLS) policies will be configured to ensure that customers can only upload files for their own return requests.

+## 6. MCP Server Architecture (Conceptual)

+To ensure secure and structured communication, the platform uses a conceptual Model Context Protocol (MCP) server layer.
+This layer sits between the AI Agents and the core business data/services.

+- **Policy MCP Server**: Serves policy documents to AI agents, validates requests against rules, and logs all policy-related decisions.
+- **Request MCP Server**: Manages the end-to-end lifecycle of a return request, including status changes, evidence handling, and coordinating with payment systems.
+- **Communication MCP Server**: Secures inter-agent messaging, implements security measures like circuit breakers and rate limiting, and ensures a complete audit trail.